themathgeek13/arduometer/README.md

 #The Arduino Odometer
 The Arduino Odometer with SaveToMemory, LoadFromMemory, Backlight and Speedometer.

-Uses an Arduino, pushbuttons, a HITACHI LCD (HD44780 compatible), a simple 10K potentiometer, a magnetic reed switch, and a powerful magnet for the spokes of the cycle.
+Uses an Arduino Uno, pushbuttons, a HITACHI LCD (HD44780 compatible), a simple 10K potentiometer, a magnetic reed switch, and a powerful magnet for the spokes of the cycle.

 ID1100 course final project at IITM in 2014.